 Network Connections window will be opened.
 You will see the list of adapters available.

-4. Right click on the network adapter you are facing trouble with and then click on “Properties“.
+3. Right-click on problematic network adapter and click on “Properties“.

-6. Next, select “Obtain DNS server address automatically“.
+7. Next, choose the radio button beside the option “Obtain DNS server address automatically“.

 Close Network Connections window.